- Free Edition

 MFA is more widely used, as it secures resources better with multiple authentication methods.
 But for a legitimate user, having to prove their identity daily using multiple authentication methods can cause MFA fatigue.
 For simple and intelligent MFA, AI and machine learning have been integrated with MFA, birthing adaptive MFA.

-user logs in depending on the AI-determined risk level of the user based on contextual information.
-Contextual
+Adaptive MFA, otherwise known as risk-based MFA, provides users with authentication factors that adapt each time a user logs in depending on the AI-determined risk level of the user based on contextual information.
+Contextual information includes the following:

 - The number of consecutive logon failures